15 Signs of COVID That Could Mean You Were Sick but Didn’t Know

 There’s a link between COVID-19 and stroke risk, even among younger patients.
 Here’s what doctors and researchers know so far about stroke risk and coronavirus.

-Pink eye infection, or conjunctivitis, may be a sign of coronavirus, but this is very rare, according to the American Academy of Ophthalmology.
+Pink eye infection, or conjunctivitis, may be a sign of coronavirus—but this has been relatively rare, according to the American Academy of Ophthalmology.
 If you develop pink eye, don’t panic.
 “Call your ophthalmologist to let them know and follow their instructions for care,” the Academy suggests.